 The changes are based on 802.11REVmc D1.1.

-Change the first paragraph of subclause 8.2.4.1.1 as follows:
+Change subclause 8.2.4.1.1 as follows:

 The first three subfields of the Frame Control field are Protocol Version, Type, and Subtype.
+The remaining subfields of the Frame Control field depend on the setting of the Type and Subtype subfields.
 The Control frames transmitted by S1G STAs are called S1G Control frames.
-The remaining subfields of the Frame Control field in S1G Control frame are different from the other frames.
-The remaining subfields of the Frame Control field also depend on the setting of the Type and Subtype subfields.
+A S1G STA never transmit a control frame with Subtype being equal to 6.
+The remaining subfields of the Frame Control field in S1G Control frame are different from the other control frames.

 When the value of the Type subfield is not equal to 1 or the value of the Subtype subfield is not equal to 6, the remaining subfields within the Frame Control field of frames except S1G control frames consists of the following subfields: Protocol Version, Type, Subtype, To DS, From DS, More Fragments, Retry, Power Management, More Data, Protected Frame, and Order.
 In this case, the format of the Frame Control field of frames except S1G control frames is illustrated in Figure 8-2 (Frame Control field in frames except S1G control frames when Type is not equal to 1 or Subtype is not equal to 6)